 A measure is considered reliable to the extent that independent but comparable measures of the same trait or construct of a given object match.
 Reliability is a necessary but not sufficient condition of validity.
 Reliability indicators are calculated with the collected data.
-High inter-item correlations, for example, indicate that items are drawn from the domain of a single construct, whereas low interitem correlations indicate that some items are not drawn from the appropriate domain and are producing error.
+High inter-item correlations, for example, indicate that items are drawn from the domain of a single construct, whereas low inter-item correlations indicate that some items are not drawn from the appropriate domain and are producing error.
 High inter-item correlations, together with high item-to-total correlations, show that the scale is internally consistent.
 The reference literature (see, for example, Litwin 2005) suggests that a minimum level of 0.30 of the correlation coefficient is necessary to assess the property.
-Cronbach's alpha coefficient (Cronbach 1951) is recommended as a measure of internal consistency, together with other indexes like Guttman G and Spearman-Brown Y. Cronbach's alpha is a measure of the proportion of total variance that can be attributed to the phenomenon under measure and is shared by all items.
-The index varies between 0 and 1: values very near to 0 indicate a low level of reliability, the contrary is true for values near 1.
+Cronbach's alpha coefficient (Cronbach 1951) is recommended as a measure of internal consistency, together with other indexes like Guttman G (Guttman 1945) and Spearman-Brown Y (Spearman 1927).
+Cronbach's alpha is a measure of the proportion of total variance that can be attributed to the phenomenon under measure and is shared by all items; values very near to 0 indicate a low level of reliability, the contrary is true for values near 1.
+G and Y vary between 0 and 1, as internal consistency increases.
 The reference literature suggests that a minimum level of the coefficient of 0.70 is necessary for the scale to be considered reliable (Nunnally 1978).
 Other indexes are used to evaluate reliability that are based on split-half techniques.
 Items are split into two equivalent groups.
 A scale is reliable if indicators of internal consistency (correlation coefficients, alpha, G, Y) assume similar values in the two groups and if the mean values of the scale are not statistically different, applying a t-test.
-Another technique consists in dividing the sample at random into two subsample (the so-called split-half sample procedure) and comparing internal consistency indexes.
+Another technique consists in dividing the sample at random into two subsample (the so-called split-half sample procedure, Krippendorf 2004) and comparing internal consistency indexes.
+The split-half sample procedure is based on the hypothesis that a reliable instrument has to obtain equal results on random subsamples from the same population or on equivalent populations.
+To perform this analysis, the sample of respondents is randomly divided into two partitions with approximately the same dimension.
+It is of fundamental importance that the two subgroups are obtained with a random procedure to guarantee that the two groups are equivalent subsamples.
+It is then possible to analyze each item constituting the scale in order to verify if it behaves consistently in the two subsamples.
+In other words, the mean values registered by each item in the two groups of respondents are compared applying a t-test to evaluate if there are statistically significant differences.
 Again, if indexes and means do not differ in the two groups of respondents, reliability is assessed.
 In this phase, scale dimensionality is also evaluated.
-The domain of a construct may be uni- or multidimensional.
-Various instruments are proposed in this context.
-Factor analysis is suggested, to determine the number of dimensions underlining the construct.
-Scale unidimensionality is considered a prerequisite for reliability and validity: for example, if a scale is multidimensional, reliability must be assessed for each dimension.